mendix/widgets-resources/packages-experimental/video-player/README.md

 * Identify the provider and auto load the right player
 * Enable and disable controls bar
 * Loop the video when it finishes
-* Starts the video muted
+* Starts the video on mute
 * Auto play the video when it ready
 * Define poster image for external Mp4 files
 * Set static URL & Poster when the dynamic data is not specified